Disney Fairies

 Disney Fairies is a Disney franchise created in 2005.
 The franchise is built around the character of Tinker Bell from Disney's 1953 animated film Peter Pan, subsequently adopted as a mascot for the company.
 In addition to the fictional fairy character created by J. M. Barrie, the franchise introduces many new characters and expands substantially upon the limited information the author gave about the fairies and their home of Never Land.
 The characters are referred to within stories as "Never Land fairies."
-The franchise includes children's books and other merchandise, a website and the computer-animated Tinker Bell film series, featuring the character and several of the Disney fairies as supporting and recurring characters.
+The franchise includes children's books and other merchandise, a website and the animated Tinker Bell film series, featuring the character and several of the Disney fairies as supporting and recurring characters.

 Setting

 In Barrie's 1902 novel The Little White Bird, in which he introduced the mythos of Peter Pan and the fairies, he wrote: "When the first baby laughed for the first time, his laugh broke into a million pieces, and they all went skipping about.
 That was the beginning of fairies."
 The Disney Fairies are based on a similar idea: every time a newborn baby laughs for the first time, that laugh travels out into the world and those that make their way to Never Land turn into a Never fairy.

 The fairies generally reside in the Home Tree, a towering, massive tree located in the very heart of Pixie Hollow in Never Land.
 Various groups of fairies work and live nearby as well.
 Most of the fairy characters are young and female, but older, taller and male fairy characters are also included.
 The males are sometimes referred to as "sparrow men," though the term "fairies" is used to refer to both female and male fairy characters.

+The fairies also take care of the animals.
+However, some of them, like rats and hawks are dangerous.